What is it called when someone says, “Move on”, A goodbye, a lesson, or a wound learning its own name?

 Before leaving, I bought the book Married to Bhutan from Paro International Airport.
 After reading it, something in me shifted.
 It changed the way I see life, more simply, more mindfully, and with a greater sense of purpose

-And the burdens of the day return to the hands of the Divine
+Now the evening descends in stillness And the burdens of the day return to the hands of the Divine He knows what the heart held in silence And wraps the soul in mercy, soft as dusk …

-Recently I happen to read a haiku by Bashō:
+Recently I happen to read a haiku by Bashō: Such stillness the cicada’s cry drills deep into the rocks.

 It stayed with me.
 The depth, it felt like something more than words.
 That’s when I found the Japanese word Yūgen.
 It means a deep, mysterious beauty that can’t be fully explained.
 It felt just right for what I was feeling, so I kept it with me, as the title for something I’m slowly shaping in my heart …